A predicted distribution for Galois groups of maximal unramified extensions: Construction of

 \subsection{Algebraic Hurwitz spaces}

 Let $S$ be a scheme.
 A \defi{curve} over $S$ is a smooth and proper map $X \to S$ whose geometric fibers are connected and 1-dimensional.
-A \defi{cover} of a curve $X$ over $S$ is a finite, flat, and surjective morphism $Y \to X$ of $S$-schemes, where $Y$ is also a curve over $S$.
+A \defi{cover} of a curve $X$ over $S$ is a finite, flat, and surjective morphism $f\colon Y \to X$ of $S$-schemes, where $Y$ is also a curve over $S$.
+A cover is \defi{tame} if the ramification index at every point is prime to the characteristic of that point.
+We define $\underline{\Aut} f$ to be the automorphism group scheme of $S$ and $\Aut f := (\underline{\Aut} f)(S)$ to be the group of automorphisms of $f$.
 A cover $f\colon Y \to X$ is \defi{Galois} if $f$ is separable and if $\Aut f$ acts transitively on fibers of geometric points of $X$.
-Associated to a cover $Y \to X$ is its \defi{branch locus} $D \subset X$, which has the properties that $D \to S$ is \'etale, the restriction of $f$ to $X - D$ is \'etale, and $X-D$ is maximal with respect to this property.
+Associated to a tame Galois cover of curves $Y \to X$ is its \defi{branch locus} $D \subset X$, which has the properties that $D \to S$ is \'etale \cite[Proposition 3.1.1]{Bertin2011}, the restriction of $f$ to $X - D$ is \'etale, and $X-D$ is maximal with respect to this property.
 If there exists a constant $n$ such that the degree of each geometric fiber of $D \to S$ is equal to $n$ (which is automatic if $S$ is connected), then we say that $f$ has $n$ \defi{branch points}.
-A cover is \defi{tame} if the ramification index at any point is prime to the characteristic of that point.